 This section of the test is going to consist of either 1 or 2 short poems that you’ll need to carefully analyze and evaluate in some way to answer the prompt.
 You’ll have a total of 40 minutes in which to use your AP English Literature tips and test-taking strategies, so make sure you’re reading carefully, evaluating the poems and then answering the prompt wholly and concisely.
 Make sure you’re comfortable with reading and understanding different types of poetry before you get to test day.

 The highest score, either an 8 or a 9, requires that you be perceptive and compelling.
 You need to be able to detect even the smallest details and information, and then you need to be able to convince the reader of your opinion related to that topic.
 Otherwise, you’re not going to be able to get this best score.

 You’re writing an English essay, so it’s likely no surprise that the grammar you use is essential.
 Try to remember your sentence structure, your parts of speech and definitely your commas.
 You’ll also need to remember things like spelling and paragraph structure.
 By writing with proper grammar, you’re going to have a better chance of a higher score.
 If you need help on that, check out our post on the best high school grammar books.

-- Use quotes within your essay.
 Read through the poems you’re given carefully and then make sure that you use specific quotes from those poems in the essay that you write.
 This shows that you’re genuinely analyzing the text and that you understand what is being said.
 It also shows how you can interpret the literal into more broad context.

-- Don’t use vague statements.
 Vague statements make it sound like you don’t know what you’re talking about or like you’re filling up space with empty information.
 You definitely don’t want to be a space filler, so make sure that you use specific quotes, specific statements, and as much background information as you can.

-- Keep the introduction and conclusion short.
 The introduction and conclusion are essential but not as important as the other information that you’re trying to get across.
 If there’s not a lot of time, these are the sections that you can take less time with.
 Keep them short and simple, and you’ll have more space for everything else, like the evidence in the next point.

 Keeping your essay organized makes sure that your point gets across easier.
 Using evidence makes sure that the reader understands where you’re coming from and can see that you understand the context and everything that’s happening in the poem.

 AP English Literature Prose Essay Tips